-The purpose of the Biotechnology Risk Assessment Grants (BRAG) program is to support the generation of new information that will assist Federal regulatory agencies in making science-based decisions about the effects of introducing into the environment genetically engineered organisms (GE), including plants, microorganisms (including fungi, bacteria, and viruses), arthropods, fish, birds, mammals and other animals excluding humans.
-Investigations of effects on both managed and natural environments are relevant.
+The purpose of the Biotechnology Risk Assessment Grants (BRAG) program is to support the generation of new information that will assist Federal regulatory agencies make science-based decisions about the effects of introducing genetically engineered organisms (GE) into the environment.
+These organisms include: plants, microorganisms (including fungi, bacteria, and viruses), insects, fish, birds, mammals, and other animals excluding humans.
+Investigations on the effects of both managed and natural environments are relevant.
 The BRAG program accomplishes its purpose by providing Federal regulatory agencies with scientific information relevant to regulatory issues.

 Risk assessment research is defined as the science-based evaluation and interpretation of factual information in which a given hazard, if any, is identified, and the consequences associated with the hazard are explored.
-Research funded through this program will be relevant to risk assessment and the regulatory process.
-When evaluating transgenic organisms, Federal regulators must answer the following four general questions:
+Research funded through the BRAG program will be relevant to risk assessment and the regulatory process.
+When evaluating genetically engineered organisms, Federal regulators must answer the following four general questions:

 - Is there a hazard (potential hazard identification)?